Swing-state Republicans pin virus fallout on Democrats

 But the effort to target Democratic governors has challenges.
 Right now, stay-at-home orders are broadly popular with both Democrats and Republicans, according to a new AP-NORC survey.
 And Americans have generally given higher marks to their state government’s response than to the federal response.
 Meanwhile, Trump’s approval rating has been stagnant.

-“Some politicians who started off this crisis with more goodwill and higher ratings might be able to (avoid blame), but I don’t see where the president can do that,” said Christopher Nicholas, a Pennsylvania-based Republican strategist.
+“Some politicians who started off this crisis with more goodwill and higher ratings might be able to (avoid blame), but I don’t see where the president can do that,” said Christopher Nicholas, a Pennsylvania-based Republican campaign strategist.

 But polling does find some growing impatience with the virus restrictions, particularly among Republicans.
 In late March, 60% of Republicans living in states led by Democratic governors approved of their state’s response.
-But the new AP poll found that share had slipped to 49% in just three weeks.
+But the new AP-NORC poll found that share had slipped to 49% in just three weeks.

 In the interim, Trump appeared to have shifted his focus from managing the public health crisis to looking ahead to “reopening” the economy.
 Governors have broad authority to impose and lift the stay-at-home orders that closed businesses, parks and schools.
 The White House has issued guidance on the public health conditions that should be met before those orders are eased, but Trump has called on some of his supporters to “LIBERATE!” their states.